Hwacheon County: Tourism

+Paroho lake

+Paroho is an artificial lake measuring 38.9 km2 in area.
+Built during the Japanese colonial rule in 1944, the hydroelectric power station was constructed by the Japanese in order to support the defense industry for their ongoing invasion of the continent.

 Peace Dam

 Peace Dam is correspondence dam completed on October 19, 2005, under construction Geumgangsandaem by North Korea.
 Total storage capacity, one hundred million tons 26.3, length 601 m, height 125 m is a large dam.
 There are the Bimokpark and Mulmunhall on the left the entrance.
 Mulmunhall promote the importance of water resources and has been operating a restaurant and other facilities.